 Residents will complete a medication use evaluation during the residency year.
 The resident will also be required to complete a year-long research project.
 The goal is to expose the resident to the research process.
 A mentor will be assigned to help the resident with the project.
 The resident must provide a manuscript suitable for publishing before graduation from the program.

 - Rotational responsibilities will generally be during the day shift Monday through Friday.
 In addition, staffing responsibilities will be on weekends and holidays and could be for any shift (primarily day or evening shift).

 - Residents are required to staff every other weekend and one evening per week.
 Residents will also staff on three of the six major holidays.

 During the year, residents will be evaluated by rotation preceptors, the program director, and themselves.
-Residents are required to complete evaluations and provide specific feedback so that our program, preceptors and their selves can improve.
+Residents are required to complete evaluations and provide specific feedback so that they, our program and preceptors can improve.
 Evaluation types that are required for each rotation: